francis-clairicia/EasyNetwork/README.md

         # a new generator will be created afterwards.
         # You may manually close the connection if you want to:
         # await client.aclose()

-    async def bad_request(
-        self,
-        client: AsyncStreamClient[ResponseType],
-        exc: StreamProtocolParseError,
-    ) -> None:
-        # Invalid JSON data sent
-        # This is an example of how you can answer to an invalid request
-        await client.send_packet({"error": "Invalid JSON", "code": "parse_error"})

 def main() -> None: